 Keeping Your Records Clean

 If you’re new to turntables and vinyl, you’ll want to make sure that you keep your records clean using a lint-free cloth or vinyl record cleaning kit.
-Here’s a link to the #1 Best-selling Collector Protector cleaner kit on Amazon.
+Here’s a link to one of the Best-selling Collector Protector cleaner kits on Amazon.

 Keeping your vinyl clean is a big part of preserving your overall sound quality.
 If there’s a bunch of dust and/or other debris all over your vinyl – the diamond tip will scrape against the spinning record and cause interference.